vishalpareek/FeedbackApp/README.md

  **Linting**: ESLint

-The app lets users submit feedback through an accessible form.
+The app lets users submit and view feedback through an accessible form.
 The backend handles validation and storage, while the frontend displays success/error modals with clear messaging.

 ---